josiahsinclair/SimpleExampleCentralLimitTheorem/README.md

 # SimpleExampleCentralLimitTheorem
-The Central Limit Theorem explained in a simple example
+A simple example illustrating the power of the Central Limit Theorem.